ChinSekYi/OpenAYEye/README.md

 - For data preparation steps, refer to the wiki for relevant models such as RFM, Customer Behaviour EDA, Recommendation System and ROI model.
 Link to wiki: [OpenAYEye Wiki](https://github.com/ChinSekYi/OpenAYEye/wiki)

 - For detailed coding steps for data preparation, please refer to the relevant Jupyter notebooks, as they include more detailed explanations and methods.
-Refer to "Jupyter notebooks for EDA and Model development" sectiion above.
+Refer to "Jupyter notebooks for EDA and Model development" section above.

 <br>